 Best At Home Treatment for Stretch Marks /

 The best chance that you have of getting rid of stretch marks is identifying them early.

 If your stretch marks are pink, red or purple they are still fresh and will respond better to treatment than when they turn a whitish silver colour.
 Fresh stretch marks have been shown to respond well to various over-the-counter (OTC) creams that contain glycolic acid, (which contains alpha hydroxy acid or AHA), because of its ability to simulate collagen production and generate cellular turnover in the area.
 Look for OTC brands with the highest glycolic acid concentration for best results.
 Topical and oral vitamin C may also help with the treatment and reduction of stretch marks and should be used in conduction with other treatments and with your physician’s advice to further prevent stretch match from forming or aggregating.

 If you are looking for OTC Retinoid products, I recommend Neutrogena Healthy Skin to my patients who visit me for stretch marks removal in Toronto and wish to treat their stretch marks at home with a milder product.

 Final Recommendations /

 Taking steps to prevent stretch marks is best, as once they have formed they are difficult to completely eradicate.
 Once you have developed stretch marks, the earlier they are treated the better the outcome.
 Consult with me to choose the best combination of treatments, given your individual needs.
-I tend to take an approach that incorporates multiple types of treatment as most studies show that this will give the best results.
+I tend to take an approach that incorporates multiple types of treatment as most studies show that this will give the best and appreciable results.